I'm In Love with Someone Who Isn't My Spouse. What Do I Do?

 Managing your feelings

-Crushes and initial romantic attraction can be intense feelings.
+Crushes and initial romantic attraction can be intense.
 In the early stages of a crush, chemicals in the brain go haywire, leading to an intense desire to be near the target of the crush.
 You may experience intrusive thoughts or fantasies about the person.
 Since you are in a committed relationship, those feelings may also come with guilt.

 It is difficult to wish away romantic feelings with willpower alone.
 Battling the feeling of a crush can be difficult, and a persistent crush may indicate underlying issues that need to be addressed.
 According to relationship expert Damona Hoffman, there are a few things you can do to make the process easier.